Swammers8/swammers8.github.io/assets/pg/amaterasu/writeup.md

 We can!
 Unfortunately, this rest api does not let us read files, giving us an internal error when we try.

-So I went back to the `help` page and saw the  `/file-upload` function.
+So I went back to the `help` page and decided to try the `/file-upload` function.
 We have read over the file system.
-Let’s see if we have write as well.
+Let’s see if we have write as well!
 I tried uploading a file with curl.

 ```bash
 ┌──(kali㉿kali)-[~]